jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Fault-Class/Windows2016-installation-net-5-error.md

-# Windows2016 .net3.5 Installation Error
+# Windows 2016 .net3.5 Installation Error
 **Problem Phenomenon:**

 .net3.5 fails to be installed by default, prompting that the source file cannot be found.
 As shown in the figure: